dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 I wanted to end the post here.
 But there is still this nagging thought that I can't ignore.
 It's keeping me awake at night.
 So I had to do this 🤷‍♂️.

+{{% blockquote %}}
-**Just how fast can you run YOLOv5 on CPUs?
-I mean the maximum possible FPS with DeepSparse.**
+Every night I wonder how fast can you run YOLOv5 on CPUs?
+I mean the maximum possible FPS with SparseML + DeepSparse.
+{{% /blockquote %}}

 This led me to 👇
 ### 🚀 Supercharging with Smaller Models